mondeja/pre-commit-hooks/README.md

 #### How to use standalone

-You can use this hook directly from the command line in an online workflow.
+You can use this script directly from the command line in an online workflow.

 ```bash
 pip install mondeja-pre-commit-hooks requests
 ```

-Use the CLI entry `freenom-autorenew-hook`.
-Example for Github Actions:
+Use the CLI entry `freenom-autorenew` to execute it.
+You can check the documentation for the script executing `frenom-autorenew -h`.

+Configuration example for Github Actions:

 ```yaml
 name: freenom-autorenew